prophetofxenu/neko-do/README.md

 * Domain registration with TLS through LetsEncrypt
 * Automatic cleanup of a created room after two hours unless client extends the life of the room

+This project is not affiliated with the original n.eko project.

 ## Requirements